Customer Satisfaction Score

 Unlike NPS, which captures long-term loyalty, CSAT captures immediate satisfaction.
 It's best used right after a specific touchpoint - a support interaction, a purchase, onboarding, or a product release - giving you actionable, in-the-moment signal.

-The CSAT formula is simple - only positive responses (4 and 5) count as satisfied:
+The CSAT formula counts only positive responses (4 and 5) as satisfied - neutral and negative responses do not contribute to the score:

 CSAT Formula